 - 14_16 September 2020: Field trip_Visit of LIFE AMPHICON team_List of Attendance

-E3 - Awareness raising among the locals
+E3 - Awareness raising among the locals - COMPLETED

 E3.1 INFORMING LOCALS ABOUT PROJECT ACTIVITES